 Kizilay is the epicenter of Ankara’s business and social scene, with endless designer retail shops, department stores, outdoor markets, stylish restaurants and dizzying nightclubs and bars.

 It’s the downtown area of Ankara, a busy transportation hub and magnet for Ankara’s youth.

 Kizilay Square is also home to many important monuments and memorials that are worth checking out.
 After a lengthy outdoor patio session, burn off your lunch by exploring nearby Ataturk Meydani, Güven Park and the Grand National Assembly of Turkey.

 Whatever adjective you choose, it still won’t come close to accurately capturing the style and grace of Ankara’s largest and most impressive place of worship.

 A visit to Kocatepe Mosque is a must for anyone visiting Ankara.

 Related – Marvel at Kocatepe Mosque in Ankara

 6. Panoramic views from Atakule Tower

-Located in the trendy and modern shopping district of Cankaya, Atakule Tower offers visitors the highest viewpoint in Ankara.
+Located in the trendy and modern shopping district of Cankaya, Atakule Tower offers visitors the highest viewpoint in the city.
 Without question, the panoramic views from Atakule are the best in the city, as the photo above illustrates.

-It’s quite interesting to see the lay of the land from a bird’s perspective, knowing that the Roman, Byzantine and Ottoman civilizations made this land home once upon a time.
+It’s quite interesting to see the city from a bird’s perspective, knowing that the Roman, Byzantine and Ottoman civilizations made this land home once upon a time.